nickassafkirk/Cartel-Coffee/README.md

 The intention of this site is to enable new and existing users, who are searching online, to find cartel coffee and to learn about the business's background, products and services.

 The primary business goal is to convert customers who are landing on the site into physical customers at the business's location.
-To achieve this goal the site's key focus is to provide the functionality to allow customers to make bookings to dine at the café, to order food for collection and to generate general enquiries from potential customers landing on the site.
+To achieve this goal, the site's key focus is to provide the functionality to allow customers to make bookings to dine at the café, to order food for collection and to generate general enquiries from potential customers landing on the site.

-The secondary goal of this site is to generate new revenue streams by offering coffee and associated products for sale online, by phone or email and to provide takeaway options by linking to 3rd party takeaway apps such as deliveroo, just eat, uber eats etc...
+The secondary goal of this site is to generate new revenue streams by offering coffee and associated products for sale online, by phone or email and to generate additional takeaway revenues by linking to 3rd party takeaway apps such as deliveroo, just eat, uber eats etc...

 This website is designed to provide 4 distinct functions:
   1. Contact: The site must enable customers to contact the business.